Memory, Myth and Metaphors: Intergenerational Stories in Immigrant Families and the Construction of Future Canadian Identities

 Summary

-This study examines the stories discussed in Chinese, Indian, and Filipino immigrant families.
-We want to explore the stories parents from these communities tell their children.
-We also want to understand how young adults born in Canada interpret these stories.
-Participants will take part in an individual interview to discuss their experiences.
+This study examines the stories that Chinese, Indian, and Filipino immigrant parents share within their families.
+We aim to understand the kinds of stories parents from these communities pass down to their children and how young adults born in Canada interpret and make meaning of these stories.
+Participants will take part in an individual interview or focus group to discuss their experiences.
 The interview will last approximately 1.5 hours.
+A focus group will last approximately 2 hours.

 Eligibility